Diagrammatics-Web/hpg-lib/README.md

 - [x] fix vertex label enter, update, exit structure to be more concise
     - can probably just use `.join()`
 - [x] fix connectedness issue with the face rendering
+- [x] maintain `selected` status of vertices as we move them on canvas.
+This requires maintaining `selected` state as we pass data between frontend/backend

 ## TODOs
 Large list of tasks in progress and to start: